Walcot Hall: History

 The original hall on the site was owned by the Browne family whose members included Robert Browne MP.
-In 1662 the Brownes sold it to Bernard Walcot, who in turn sold it to Sir Hugh Cholmondeley c.1674.
-Sir Hugh built the present house in 1678 in place of the previous building.
+In 1662 the Brownes sold it to Bernard Walcot, who in turn sold it to Sir Hugh Cholmley, circa 1674.
+Cholmley built the present house in 1678 in place of the previous building.
+His arms are over a fireplace and 1678 appears on two rainwater heads.
 The architect is uncertain but the house shows the influence of John Webb.

 It was owned by the Gainsborough family between 1700 and 1720 and then the Nevile family until 1891.
 It was then sold to the Dearden family who owned it until 1963, when it was purchased by the Dennises.
 Members of both the Nevile and Dearden families served as High Sheriff of Northamptonshire.